Assessment in Health Professions Education

 Professor Margaret Hay

-Marg has a Bachelor of Behavioural Sciences (hons) from Latrobe University, a Graduate Diploma in Epidemiology & Biostatistics from the University of Melbourne, a Graduate Certificate in Health Professions Education from Monash University, and a PhD from Latrobe University.
-She is also a Member of the Australian Psychological Society and an AHPRA registered psychologist.
+Marg received her Bachelor of Behavioural Sciences (Hons) from La Trobe University, her Graduate Diploma in Epidemiology & Biostatistics from the University of Melbourne, her Graduate Certificate in Health Professions Education from Monash University, and her PhD from La Trobe University.

 Associate Professor Claire Palermo